Nivas-67/Content_Encryptor/README.md

 # Content_Encryptor
-My first repository, Here this is a website that I've created for encryption and decryption of text files.
+My first repository, this is a website that I've created for encryption and decryption of text files.